On this page:

 The executor of a deceased estate dealing with land where there is a Will may have to apply for a grant of Probate from Supreme Court of NSW authorising them to administer the estate in accordance with the Will.

-If there is no Will, the next of kin needs to apply to the Supreme Court of NSW for a grant of Letters of Administration appointing them as administrator and authorising them to administer the estate according to the intestacy rules.
+If there is no Will, the next of kin applies to the Supreme Court of NSW for a grant of Letters of Administration, appointing them as administrator and authorising them to administer the estate according to the intestacy rules.

 Land in NSW can be held by a person three ways: